 This is also a region blessed with a rich cultural and architectural heritage, officially recognised as a "pays d'art et d'histoire", peppered with picturesque perched villages, castles and Romanesque churches and chapels.
 It is one of France's most welcoming regions, and the quality and variety of local produce is reflected in traditional and gastronomic cuisine and will provide one of this tour's many lasting memories

-This itinerary aims to give a flavour of all these different facets, following the route of the Cévenol south in leisurely stages, with stops in the lovely old town of Issoire, with its rich Auvergnet Romanesque heritage, by the banks of the Allier at Langeac, starting-point of the Gorges, then in the very heart of the Gorges themselves, and finally to lakeside Villefort, a typical old town in the heart of the rugged, relote Cévennes.
-Our travel pack will provide comprehensive details of walks, visits and other activities to help you make the very most of each stage, tailored to different individual tastes
+This itinerary aims to give a flavour of all these different facets, following the route of the Cévenol south in leisurely stages, with stops in the lovely old town of Issoire, with its rich Auvergnet Romanesque heritage, by the banks of the Allier at Langeac, starting-point of the Gorges, then in the very heart of the Gorges themselves, and finally, via the rugged, remote Cevennes to Nimes, a lovely Roman city and from where the TGV will whisk you back home.

 Day One:

 arrival in Issoire with overnight on b & b.
-Evening free to discover one of many fine restaurants in the old town
+Evening free to discover one of many fine restaurants in the old town or indeed the hotel's own restaurant.

 Day Two: